Mazarine Climate

 Drinking water & wastewater utilities

-Public and private water utilities face significant challenges in a changing climate, but many remain bureaucratic and risk-averse.
-Slow procurement cycles, strict regulations, budget constraints, and a preference for proven technologies make this market a poor fit for venture-scale adoption.
+Public and private water utilities face significant challenges in a changing climate, but most remain bureaucratic and risk-averse.
+Slow procurement cycles, strict regulations, tight budgets, and a strong preference for proven technologies make this market a poor fit for venture-scale adoption.
+The buyer pays for compliance and continuity, not for innovation — and timelines are measured in rate cases and council votes rather than quarters.

 “New-water” generation — AWG & desalination